kirstyburgoine/automattic-glowline/README.md

 * Update layout to use Grid CSS instead of floats with fall backs to flex using `@supports`...
 * Change archive post markup to not use lists so content.php can be used instead of seperate
 * Convert all units to em/rem
-* Check things like author images to be retina ready